 Try to stay away from simple carbs, like white bread and pasta and other processed grains, candy and frosting.
 They can raise blood sugar quickly.

-The amount of carbs your child needs depends on his weight, age, size, exercise level, and any medicines he’s taking.
+The amount of carbs your child needs depends on their weight, age, size, exercise level, and any medicines they’re taking.
 Your doctor or dietitian can help you figure out the number of grams or serving sizes your child should have each day.

 Many families keep their child’s blood sugar levels steady by counting the number of carbohydrates eaten at every meal or snack, then adjusting insulin doses for it.